Skip to content

 A deposition transcription is a written version of a witness’s sworn, out-of-court testimony during a legal process.
 Legal transcriptionists create these documents by transcribing the audio recordings from the depositions.

 Deposition transcriptions are helpful in the discovery phase of a legal case, as they can help attorneys analyze witness statements more thoroughly.
-Lawyers can use these transcripts as reference materials during trial preparation and
+Ditto’s legal transcription services include a wide range of options, including depositions, to ensure that your legal documents are managed with accuracy, punctuality, and confidentiality.

 Lawyers may employ deposition transcripts for commonly accepted purposes in judicial proceedings.